Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/Furnishing and Grocery Shopping.md

 Ikea (the most cost-effective), Leen bakker, Metzorggemaakt, Kruit & Kramer, and MediaMarkt (for electric items)

 Also, you can find affordable home appliances in the following stores:
-Action(Not high quality necessary but cheap options), Xenos, Hemma, Blokker, Dille & Kamille (mostly related to kitchen and plants), Søstrene Grene
+Action(Not high quality necessary but cheap options), Xenos, Hemma, Blokker, Dille & Kamille (mostly related to kitchen and plants), Søstrene Grene, and Solow

 ### Furnishing with secondhand items

-- Mamamini (there is 3 branches in Groningen and you can borrow a cargo bike to bring the stuff to your own place)
+- Mamamini (there is 3 branches in Groningen and you can borrow a cargo bike to bring the stuff to your own place).
+Also, you can check Oude Ebbingestraat to find more stores sells second hand items.

 - Marktplaats (It has a website and a facebook account which you can buy or sell items)